virtual-labs/exp-study-of-gps-iitr/experiment/experiment-name.md

-## Study of GPS and Its Accessories.
+## Study of GPS and its accessories.